J-2 Employment Authorization

 • Review your application carefully for completeness and signatures before sending it.

-• Make a complete copy of everything in your application.
+• Make a complete copy of everything in your application for your records.
 Very important!

 • The address written on the I-765 application should be valid for at least 3-4 months into the future.
 If you move, the US post office will not forward USCIS mail and your EAD will be returned.
 If you will be moving, talk to an adviser at ISSS before submitting your application.